jeffbmartinez/codepath-twitterclient/README.md

 The following **additional** features are implemented:

-* [X] Remaining tweeet characters changes color when the tweet has exceeded the 140 character limit.
+* [X] Remaining tweet characters changes color when the tweet has exceeded the 140 character limit.

 ## Video Walkthrough